kiankaas/personal-soccer-stats-analysis/README.md

-# Personal Soccer Stats Analysis
+# Analyzing My Soccer Performance With Data

 ## Introduction

 This project analyzes my personal soccer performance and my team's results over three years using data I've manually collected.
-By combining key metrics with additional insights such as weather conditions and competition level, this project aims to uncover meaningful patterns and insights.
+By combining key metrics with additional insights such as weather conditions and competition level, this project highlights how data analysis can uncover meaningful insights, even for amateur athletes without access to advanced performance data.

 ## Background